Shōya Nakajima: Youth level and under-23 career

 with a 3–2 triumph against South Korea.
 Nakajima was also crown the Most Valuable Player of the Tournament.

 In August 2016, he was selected for the Japanese Olympic national team (under-23) that competed in the 2016 Summer Olympics in Rio de Janeiro.
 He played three matches and scored a goal against Colombia, while the team came third in the group stage.

 Senior career

 On 15 March 2018, Nakajima was called by national manager Vahid Halilhodžić for upcoming matches against Mali and Ukraine.
-Eight days later, he debuted and scored his first goal for Japanese national team against Mali in a 1–1 draw.
+Eight days later, he debuted and scored his first goal for Japan national team against Mali in a 1–1 draw.

 Hajime Moriyasu named Nakajima in the squad for the 2019 Copa América in Brazil, which Japan guest entered with a mainly under-23 team.
 He scored the opening goal against Ecuador in the last group game in Belo Horizonte, but the 1–1 draw eliminated the team.